 Two Methods that Work Well

-Using your Nespresso maker to quickly heat water is the simplest method for brewing tea.
+Using your Nespresso maker to heat water quickly is the simplest method for brewing tea.
 You don’t need to invest in tea capsules, and you can brew any type of tea that you happen to have on hand.
-Using your Nespresso maker to quickly produce hot water is a lot faster than boiling water in a kettle or in the microwave.
+Using your Nespresso maker to produce hot water quickly is a lot faster than boiling water in a kettle or in the microwave.
 You also get just amount of water that you actually need.

 Of course, if you’re looking for the most convenient method overall, using a tea-specific capsule makes brewing tea in the Nespresso maker even simpler.
 Whatever method you choose, you can repurpose your Nespresso maker to quickly and easily produce hot tea.